CHAPTER 1 - INTRODUCTION: INDIA AND HER ANCIENT CULTURE

 · Mild instances of sporadic cruelty and oppression compared to others.

-2. People enjoyed life, both sensual and spiritual
+2. People enjoyed life, both sensual and spiritual.

 Counter evidences –

-There was a general higher level of kindliness and gentleness in mutual relationships than anywhere else.
+So, there was a general higher level of kindliness and gentleness in mutual relationships than anywhere else.

 Comments